-If none of our coaches has the needed expertise, MagsBC asks for recommendations from the member magazine and other associations, and, if necessary, does a comprehensive search to find an expert with the right fit for the member's needs.
+MagsBC is also open to recommendations, and, if necessary, does a comprehensive search to find an expert with the right fit for the member's needs.

-We are happy to take recommendations for coaches, but the final choice remains with the association.
+We are happy to take suggestions from the member magazine, but the final assignment remains with the association.

 We are continuing to build our roster of coaches, and are happy to receive recommendations in the following areas: